presciencelabs/tabitha-ontology/database/README.md

 ## Convert Ontology.mdb to a sqlite database

-1. currently using a manual process, i.e., TBTA's `Ontology.mdb` -> Google Drive -> MDB Viewer app -> download sqlite file (`Ontology.VERSION.mdb.sqlite`)
+1. currently using a manual process, i.e., TBTA's `Ontology.mdb` -> Google Drive -> MDB Viewer app -> download sqlite file (`Ontology.VERSION.YYY-MM-DD.mdb.sqlite`)
-1. `database/migrate.sql` can then be run against it to create the new database (`Ontology.tabitha.sqlite`)
+1. `database/migrate.sql` can then be run against it to create the new database, see Migrate section below.

 > if an mdb is larger than 40M, the MDB Viewer app will not work unfortunately.
 There is an option to buy MDB ACCB Viewer (for macs).